Woman to woman: Female Trump backers try to sell his message

 “They like what he’s done, but they don’t like how he’s done it,” he said.
 “Do you want to focus on the ingredients, or do you want to focus on the casserole?”

 Colvin reported from Washington.
-Associated Press writers Hannah Fingerhut and Josh Boak contributed to this report.
+Associated Press writers Hannah Fingerhut and Josh Boak in Washington and David Eggert in Troy, Mich., contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.